startuplawjournal/startuplawjournal.github.com/_posts/2013-04-04-why-corporations-choose-delaware.md

 One of the first questions that an early stage startup lawyer encounters when engaging a new company is where to incorporate.
 There's been a robust discussion on the topic, with commentators like [George Grellas](http://www.grellas.com/faq_business_startup_002.html), [Ryan Roberts](http://startuplawyer.com/incorporation/top-5-reasons-to-incorporate-in-delaware) and [Yokum Taku](http://www.startupcompanylawyer.com/2009/03/03/what-state-should-i-incorporate-in/) all chiming in with varying degrees of support for Delaware.

 In the course of fielding this question from a startup myself recently, I came across a relatively obscure pamphlet from the Delaware Department of State that makes some great points worth putting down in a more concise form.
-While the tone of the pamphlet itself is a little over the top, at it's core is a relatively good summary of the key things to know about Delaware incorporations.
+While the tone of the pamphlet itself is a little over the top, at its core is a relatively good summary of the key things to know about Delaware incorporations.

 So without further ado, here are the highlights from the much longer [Why Corporations Choose Delaware](http://corp.delaware.gov/whycorporations_web.pdf):